rarible/protocol/docs/index.md

 # Rarible Protocol

-Rarible Union Protocol is a blockchain-agnostic and decentralized tool to query, issue, and trade NFTs.
+Rarible Multichain Protocol is a blockchain-agnostic and decentralized tool to query, issue, and trade NFTs.

 ### Learn more about Protocol usage